Vividness of Visual Imagery Questionnaire (VVIQ)

-VVIQ, the Vividness of Visual Imagery Questionnaire (VVIQ), measures the vividness of your visual imagination.
-It is proven to be an accurate test of the vividness for which you can imagine people, objects, or settings in your mind.
+The Vividness of Visual Imagery Questionnaire explores the vividness of your visual imagination, and invites you to consider the image formed in thinking about specific scenes and situations.
+It is proven to be an accurate test of the vividness for which you can imagine people, objects, or settings in your mind’s eye.

 The visual imagery test consists of 16 items in 4 groups of four items.
 The vividness of each item is rated on a 5-point scale.
 Please allow for 5-10 minutes to complete the assessment.

 VVIQ has been widely used as a measure of individual differences in vividness of visual imagery.
 It has been referenced in over 1200 studies of mental imagery and been given considerable attention in the domains of psychology, philosophy, and more recently, cognitive neuroscience.
 The large body of evidence confirms that this visual imagery test is a valid and reliable self-reported measure.

 It can be challenging to determine the precise details of the mental images in our mind’s eye and even tell sometimes whether we have formed a mental picture at all.
 The questionnaire asks you to compare the picture in your mind with how you know it looks in real life.
 Is the scenario you’re visualizing equally vivid to its real-world counterpart, a little less vivid, not vivid at all, or completely non-existent?
 Learn more about Evaluating Your Mind’s Eye here.

 The Vividness of Visual Imagery Questionnaire was first developed in 1973 by British psychologist David Marks, during Marks’ research on human consciousness.

 By taking this free assessment you will discover where you *most likely* fall on the visual imagination spectrum:

 - Visual Hypophantasia or mostly image-free imagination

 - Visual Hyperphantasia or extremely vivid visual imagery